mitra-social/docs/documents/conclusion.md

 ## Franco

 The work was exciting.
-The highlight was receiving posts from other applications where activitypub also implemented standards.
+The highlight was receiving posts from other applications who also implement the ActivityPub standard.
 Working with Pascal was great.
-I was able to learn a lot from him and the communication between us worked well.
+I learnt a lot from him and the communication between us worked well.
-I mainly work on the frontend.
-Vuejs turned out to be a good framework.
-The longer the project took, the more the benefits of Vuejs became apparent.
-With vuetify you had a library with good standard components that could appear in an application.
-The front end can be started with mock data or a backend can be specified where the data is called.
+I mainly worked on the frontend stuff.
+Vue.js turned out to be a good framework for our purpose.
+The longer the project took, the more the benefits of Vue.js became apparent.
+With vuetify we had a library with good standard components that could be used in an application.
+The frontend can be started with mock data or a backend can be specified where the data is received from.
 I am satisfied with the result.
-There are some points that I would do differently now than at the beginning.
-Of course it still has some bugs.
-Unfortunately the time passed in flight to fix further bugs or to improve the display.
+Of course, now that I gained a lot of knowledge in the new technologies, there are some points I would do differently.
+The application still has some bugs that need to be fixed.
+Unfortunately the time passed in flight and we didn’t had time to fix further bugs or to improve existing functionality even further.

 ### Positive conclusion